vsavchyn-dev/sandbox-rs/examples/README.md

 - Extending the genesis configuration with custom settings
 - Adding custom accounts with predefined balances and keys

+### Default Sandbox Launch and Creating New Account

+[`create_account_and_send_near.rs`](./create_account_and_send_near.rs) - Demonstrates how to launch sandbox with default settings and use `near-api-rs` to:

+- Create a new account on the local NEAR Sandbox
+- Transfer NEAR tokens between accounts
+- Query account balances and basic state via the sandbox RPC

 ## Running Examples

 To run an example: